 My study of GPS in this era of seemingly endless war has led me to ask how "dual-use" technologies blur the distinction between military and civilian spheres.
 What are our expectations and assumptions about information technologies?
 How can we say "no" to war when we say "yes" to militarization every single day?
 Precision Targets is designed to raise these questions and others as you move through the multimedia piece to engage the animated possibilities of GPS in everyday life."

 Loaded Blanks is a line of fill-in-the-blanks comic art greeting cards published by Ezra Claytan Daniels, featuring original art by some of the most excited artists in alternative comics!
-Loaded Blanks cards are available at finer stationery and gift stores all over the world from BuyOlympia.com.
+Loaded Blanks cards are available at finer stationery and gift stores all over the world from BuyOlympia.com and online at Radiator Comics.